Sets, types and type checking

 come up a lot in type theory

-Facts about entries
+Facts about members

-Like sets, types can be by description have an infinite number of distinct entries.
+Like sets, types can be by description have an infinite number of distinct members.
 However when it comes to programs on deterministic Turing machines (computers) there are only a finite amount of numbers that can be represented due to limitations of memory.
 Benefiting from exponential combinations, while finite it turns out even with 8 bytes of memory you can still cover a very large amount of numbers.

 When encoding these sort of types we could treat them as collections of the individual members.
 However, storing the members of u64